Argentine markets fall post-default, New York hearing on Friday

 Buenos Aires has dubbed holdout investors "vultures" for picking over the carcass of their broken economy.

 Thursday's market moves reversed a strong rally from Wednesday when investors had widely anticipated a last-minute deal.
-Argentina's dollar-denominated Discount bond due 2033 ARGGLB33=RR fell 8 points in price to bid 88 cents on the dollar, driving the yield up to 9.85 percent.
-The peso fell 2.52 percent to 12.570 per dollar ARSB=.
+Argentina's dollar-denominated Discount bond due 2033 fell 8 points in price to bid 88 cents on the dollar, driving the yield up to 9.85 percent.
+The peso fell 2.6 percent to 12.65 per dollar on the black market in early afternoon trading after paring losses.

-The Merval stock index .MERV fell 8.4 percent.
-Shares traded locally in Argentine energy company YPF (YPFD.BA) were down 9.18 percent at 356 pesos per share.
-The default is likely to raise borrowing costs for YPF, which issued a $1 billion, 10-year global bond in April.

 Asset prices were down sharply but market participants said they still expected either the government or third parties to reach a deal eventually with the holdout investors.

-As to whether Argentina had suffered a so-called credit event, the ISDA said it had received its first request regarding the issue, according to its website. www.isda.org/
+As to whether Argentina had suffered a credit event, the ISDA said it had received its first request regarding the issue, according to its website.

-Swiss bank UBS UBSN.VX asked the 15-member ISDA-facilitated Determinations Committee (DC) to consider whether a "failure to pay" credit event had occurred.
-Its ruling applies only to those investors who purchased Argentine credit default swaps (CDS).
+Swiss bank UBS asked the 15-member ISDA-facilitated Determinations Committee (DC) to consider whether a "failure to pay" credit event had occurred.
+Its ruling applies only to those investors who purchased Argentine CDS.

-"It is still not clear whether the credit default swap of the country will be triggered.
-The situation that generated the default was a lawsuit, not the failure of the country to transfer the proceeds to pay existing debt," said Emiliano Surballe, fixed-income analyst at Bank Julius Baer.
+Emiliano Surballe, fixed-income analyst at Bank Julius Baer said, "It is still not clear whether the credit default swap of the country will be triggered.
+The situation that generated the default was a lawsuit, not the failure of the country to transfer the proceeds to pay existing debt."

-The yield spread between U.S. dollar-denominated Argentine debt and benchmark U.S. Treasury yields widened by 75 basis points to 635 basis points on the JPMorgan EMBI+ index 11EMJ.
+The yield spread between U.S. dollar-denominated Argentine debt and benchmark U.S. Treasury yields widened by 75 basis points to 635 basis points on the JPMorgan EMBI+ index.
+Total returns for Argentina were down 7.63 percent versus a drop of just 0.65 percent for the index overall.

 Credit rating agencies downgraded Argentina as a result of its missed payment to a half-step before declaring absolute default.
 Fitch Ratings said on Thursday Argentina was in Restricted Default and Standard & Poor's on Wednesday pushed the country to Selective Default.

+Griesa scheduled a new hearing in New York for Friday at 11 a.m.
+EDT to discuss Argentina's default.

-Argentine banks had scrambled to put together a proposal to buy out the non-performing debt held by the holdouts and avert the default.
+Argentine banks had scrambled on Tuesday and Wednesday to put together a proposal to buy out the non-performing debt held by the holdouts and avert the default.
 That attempt at a deal collapsed in the final hours.

-Some Argentine newspapers reported that JPMorgan Chase & Co (JPM.N) and other banks might be involved in a private-sector deal with the holdouts to help resolve the default.
-A JPMorgan spokesman said the U.S. investment bank had "no comment" on the reports.

 Aurelius said it had received no proposals on a private-sector debt purchase "worthy of serious consideration."

-In Buenos Aires, nerves were raw.
-Argentine Cabinet chief Jorge Capitanich urged holders of Argentina's exchange bonds to demand their money from Judge Griesa.
+In Buenos Aires, Argentine Cabinet chief Jorge Capitanich urged holders of Argentina's exchange bonds to demand their money from Judge Griesa.
 Capitanich also lashed out at U.S.-court appointed mediator Daniel Pollack, calling him "incompetent".

 Even so, some holders of Argentine debt were optimistic the government would seek a resolution.